zeek/spicy-wireshark/README.md

   Wireshark displays the parsed fields.
 Whereas a traditional C or Lua dissector has full control over the tree structure, this plugin derives the display generically from the protocol's structure.
-We plan to make additional mechanism available here to customize that process.
+We plan to make additional mechanisms available here to customize that process.

 - There's currently no way to provide textual descriptions for any of